 Recurring infections tend to be much milder, and the sores often erupt in the edges of the lips.
 Some people never have any more outbreaks beyond the initial infection.
-These are the most common symptoms of a recurring oral herpes simplex virus infection:
+These are the most common symptoms of a recurring oral HSV infection:

 Initial redness, swelling, heat, and pain, or itching in the area where the infection will erupt.